A trail through the city

 In the context of the European Design Festival, which will take place in Luxembourg in 2023, Cercle Cité in collaboration with Greylight Projects (Heerlen, NL) proposes an off-site exhibition What the Flag?! in Luxembourg.

-The What the Flag?! project initiates an artistic and creative exchange beyond borders and its Luxembourg edition will see the project transposing itself onto a new and exciting city in the context of a European festival.
+The What the Flag?! project initiates an artistic and creative exchange beyond borders and its Luxembourg edition sees the project transposing itself onto a new and exciting city in the context of a European festival.

 The opening of the exhibition will take place on May 15 at 5.30 p.m., in the main entrance of the Cercle Cité (Place d'Armes).